Simple Models and Biased Forecasts: Partial Equilibrium and General Equilibrium

 \section{Partial Equilibrium and General Equilibrium}

-In this appendix, I argue that the implications of the general framework are largely unchanged in a general equilibrium setting where the observables' laws of motion depend on the agents' actions.
-I consider a stylized general equilibrium (GE) economy in which observables are linear functions of some exogenous shocks and agents' actions.
+In this appendix, I argue that the implications of the general framework are largely unchanged in a general equilibrium setting where the observable's law of motion depends on agents' choices.
+I consider a stylized general equilibrium (GE) economy in which observables are linear functions of exogenous shocks and agents' actions.
 Specifically, I assume that, in equilibrium, the vector of observables $y_t\in\mathbb{R}^n$ can be written as